Automated Conflict Detection in Merge Requests

 run: |

-git diff --name-only origin/$ > changed.txt
+git diff --name-only origin/$ HEAD \

-grep -E '\.(gpkg|geojson)$' changed.txt > spatial_changes.txt || true
+| grep -E '\.(gpkg|geojson)$' > spatial_changes.txt || true

-- name: Run Spatial Conflict Detection
+- name: Run conflict detection

 if: steps.changes.outputs.files != ''